Kharkiv Morozov Machine Building Design Bureau: History

-In 1939, the tank design bureaux of Kharkiv were merged into a single agency called Department 520.
-In 1941, due to German advances, the factory and design shops were evacuated to the Ural mountains.
-The plant was united with Uralvagonzavod Plant in Nizhny Tagil into one enterprise called Urals Tank Plant No. 183.
+In 1939, the tank design bureaux of Kharkov were merged into a single agency called Department 520.
+In 1941, due to German advances, the factory and design shops were evacuated to the Ural Mountains.
+The plant was combined with the Uralvagonzavod Plant in Nizhny Tagil into one enterprise called Urals Tank Plant No. 183.

 Although design improvements and production continued to concentrate on the T-34 and improved T-34-85, new design work was also continued during the war.
-The T-44 began production in the recaptured Kharkiv factory in 1945, and the first prototypes of the T-54 were built.
+The T-44 began production in the recaptured Kharkov factory in 1945, and the first prototypes of the T-54 were built.

-After the war was over, the factory gradually transferred operations back to Ukraine (now as Kharkiv Diesel Factory No. 75).
+After the war was over, the factory gradually transferred operations back to Ukraine (now named "Kharkov Diesel Factory No. 75").
 T-54 production was started in the Urals and Kharkiv in 1947–48, and the move ended with the 1951 establishment of the KB-60M Design Bureau in Kharkiv.

-During the post-war period, Morozov turned over further development of the T-54/55 to the Kartsev Design Bureau at Uralvagonzavod, and began work on a next-generation main battle tank, which would become the T-64, for which design Alexander Morozov would receive the Order of Lenin.
+During the post-war period, Morozov turned over further development of the T-54/55 to the Leonid N. Kartsev Design Bureau at Uralvagonzavod, and began work on a next-generation main battle tank, which would become the T-64, for which Morozov would receive the Order of Lenin.

-Factory No. 75, renamed Malyshev Plant in 1957, built tank engines, and later took up production of T-54, T-55 (1958, the most-produced tank ever), and T-64 (1967) tanks.
+Factory No. 75, renamed Malyshev Plant in 1957, built tank engines, and later took up production of T-54, T-55 (1958, the most-produced tank ever), and T-64 (from 1967) tanks.
 The T-64 was also built in the Leningrad Kirov Plant and Uralvagonzavod Plant.
 In the 1960s the bureau also designed OT-54 and TO-55 flame-thrower tanks, for production at the Omsk Transport Machine Construction Plant.

-In 1966, the tank design bureau (Department 60) and experimental tank production shop (Shop 190) were combined into the Kharkiv Machine Building Design Bureau (KMDB).
+In 1966, the tank design bureau (Department 60) and experimental tank production shop (Shop 190) were combined into the Kharkov Machine Building Design Bureau (KMDB).
 In 1979, after the death of Morozov, it was renamed in his honor.

 KMDB designed the T-80UD, a diesel-engined variant of the gas turbine-powered T-80, in 1985.